javascript-tutorial/en.javascript.info/1-js/05-data-types/01-primitives-methods/article.md

 But features come at a price!

 Objects are "heavier" than primitives.
 They require additional resources to support the internal machinery.
-But properties and methods are useful in programming, Javascript engines try to optimize them, so the price is usually fair.
+But properties and methods are useful in programming, JavaScript engines try to optimize them, so the price is usually fair.

 ## A primitive as an object